juanma-wp/enterprise-block-editor/Module 3 Using Components /02 Key Components and Their Applications.md

 ## 3.2 Key Components and Their Applications

-In this lesson, we'll explore essential components from the @wordpress/components package, which are useful for creating rich, interactive user interfaces in the WordPress Block Editor.
+In this lesson, we'll explore some useful components from the @wordpress/components package, which are useful for creating rich, interactive user interfaces in the WordPress Block Editor.

 These components provide standardized UI elements that maintain consistency across the WordPress ecosystem while offering powerful functionality for block development.

+This lesson only covers some of the more commonly used components.
+For a complete list, refer to the [Component Reference](https://developer.wordpress.org/block-editor/reference-guides/components/) in the WordPress Block Editor Handbook.

 ## WordPress Storybook